Russia bans 'extremist' Facebook and Instagram | DW | 21.03.2022

 The court ruling came after a request from prosecutors to ban the two platforms for "carrying out extremist activities."

-Russia's security services, the FSB, had demanded an "immediate" ban on Facebook and Instagram, accusing them of activities "directed against Russia and its armed forces."
+Russia's security service, the FSB, had demanded an "immediate" ban on Facebook and Instagram, accusing them of activities "directed against Russia and its armed forces."

-Earlier this month, Meta had announced that its platforms would allow statements like "death to Russian invaders," if they were posted from Ukraine, but not credible threats against civilians.
+Earlier this month, Meta had announced that its platforms would allow such statements as "death to Russian invaders," if they were posted from Ukraine, but not credible threats against civilians.

-Meta's messaging app WhatsApp is, however, excluded from the ban, the Tverskoi district court said.
+Meta's messaging app WhatsApp is, however, excluded from the ban, the Tverskoi district court ruled.

 "The decision does not apply to the activities of Meta's messenger WhatsApp, due to its lack of functionality for the public dissemination of information," the court said.

-Some in Russia had feared that such move would affect WhatsApp.
+Some in Russia had feared that such a ruling would affect WhatsApp.
 But analysis of mobile internet traffic shows that Telegram has overtaken WhatsApp to become the country's most popular messaging tool in recent weeks.

 Putin's war in Ukraine has heightened tensions between foreign digital platforms and Moscow.